 About the Carnival Trophy

-The company also creates other trophies, drinkware and souvenirs for the travel and cruise industry.
+The company also creates other trophies, drinkware, and souvenirs for the travel and cruise industry.

 The Carnival trophies are kitschy, but beloved.
-The base measures 3.3×2.25 inches (8.5×5.75 cm), the tallest point of the trophy is 5.25 inches (13.25 cm) and overall ship length is 6.25 inches (16.0 cm).
+The base measures 3.3×2.25 inches (8.5×5.75 cm), the tallest point of the trophy is 5.25 inches (13.25 cm), and overall ship length is 6.25 inches (16.0 cm).
 Two laurel branches – the symbol of champions and victors in ancient Greece and Rome – stretch in a V from the base to support the ship.

-The ship itself is molded plastic with moderate detail showing the general shape of the ship’s decks, funnel, lifeboats, radar gear, balconies, portholes and even the main Lido deck pool.
+The ship itself is molded plastic with moderate detail showing the general shape of the ship’s decks, funnel, lifeboats, radar gear, balconies, portholes, and even the main Lido deck pool.
 The laurel branches and ship are colored gold, though the shades can vary from different manufacturing batches and occasionally may even seem as light as silver.

 The class of the trophy ship is relatively indeterminate because the details are not so fine as to be modeled after one specific ship, but it most closely mirrors the Conquest class of ships in shape and features.

 The models have changed over the years and may yet change again as Carnival Cruise Line continues to debut new ships, but the same trophy is used throughout the fleet, no matter which class of ship you sail on.
+When the models are in transition, however, different ships may be offering slightly different models until their supplies are replenished.

 Each Carnival ship does carry a unique touch on its trophies, however, as each trophy has a plastic nameplate affixed to the front with the name of the ship where it is awarded.